openjdm/openjdm.github.io/_sources/sunk_cost.md

 scenarios and then gave a response to either continue the original plan or switch (Bornstein & Chapman, 1995).
 From the experiments, the authors found that participants had a few rational reasons as to why they decided to continue the original plan.
-I will now explain these reasons and how they relate to a customer's decision to stay or leave a subscription service.
+We will now explain these reasons and how they relate to a customer's decision to stay or leave a subscription service.